sirnicson/floyds_warshall/README.md

 ## Overview

 This project implements Floyd-Warshall's algorithm to compute the shortest paths between all pairs of nodes in a graph.
-The key objective is to implement the algorithm both **recursively** and **iteratively**, and then compare their performance.
+The key objective is to implement the algorithm both recursively and iteratively, and then compare their performance.
 This repository contains:

-- Recursive implementation of Floyd-Warshall (`recursive_floyd.py`)
+- Recursive implementation of Floyd-Warshall (recursive_floyd.py)
-- Iterative implementation of Floyd-Warshall (`iterative_floyd.py`)
+- Iterative implementation of Floyd-Warshall (iterative_floyd.py)
 - Unittests to verify correctness
 - Performance tests to compare efficiency

 ## Project Structure

 ```plaintext
 .